StevenBlack/vocab/million-dollar-words.md

 Acting flashy in an effort to look like something you're not.
 A meretricious artist paints with a lot of elaborate brush strokes, but the painting isn't interesting; a meretricious novelist may use fancy language but write a book with no real literary impact.
-Pronounced MEH-RJH-TRISH-USS.

 ### merman
 The male version of a mermaid.
 We hear about them less often, but they still make their way into fairy tales.
-Pronounced like Superman, not like Ethel Merman.
+Merman.

 ### messianic